walkerdb/dsc_workshops/web_scraping/readme.md

 soup = BeautifulSoup(publication_page_data.text)
 a_tags = soup(href=re.compile("wiki/Canzoniere"))
+a_tags.pop(0) # removing an incorrect tag

-# extract data from all pages
+# extract data from all pages we got the links to
 results = []
 for a_tag in a_tags:
     link = "https://it.wikisource.org" + a_tag["href"]